time-loop/clickup-projen/README.md

 mkdir "$NEW_LIB"
 cd "$NEW_LIB"
-export GITHUB_OWNER="time-loop" # optional, defaults to time-loop, used by clickup-projen for module name prefix projen new --from @time-loop/clickup-projen clickupts_clickuptypescriptproject gh repo create --private --push --source=. "$GITHUB_OWNER/$NEW_LIB"
+export GITHUB_OWNER="time-loop" # optional, defaults to time-loop, used by clickup-projen for module name prefix npx projen new --from @time-loop/clickup-projen clickupts_clickuptypescriptproject gh repo create --private --push --source=. "$GITHUB_OWNER/$NEW_LIB"
 ```